Twathik/live-chat-wundergraph-Mantine-next.js/README.md

 - [postgres](https://www.postgresql.org/)
 - [minio](https://min.io/)

+Make sure you have curl and [jq](https://stedolan.github.io/jq/) installed before continue.

 1- Run the script setup.sh to auto config the minio instances and to fire up the docker-compose instance

 ```